 While urban areas contain roads, buildings, and utility infrastructure, cities also share some of the attributes of natural areas such as creeks, plants, animals and other living things.
 High-quality urban landscapes provide multiple benefits to people.
 Trees and other plants provide shade and temperature control, improve air and water quality, absorb stormwater runoff, and cycle carbon from the air into soils and living systems.
-By incorporating diverse native plants, we can rebuild landscapes that support pollinators and other beneficial insects - the foundations of thriving food webs that support life.
+By incorporating diverse native plants, we can rewild landscapes that support our wild pollinators and other beneficial insects - the foundations of thriving food webs that support life.

 Habitat fragmentation keeps insects and wildlife from moving between habitat patches.
 How do we address this issue?
 Every patch of native plants that each of us grows in our yards, schools, businesses, and public spaces adds up, and working together, we can transform the city to support life by creating pathways of connected habitat.
-The city along with partners, including the Goss-Grove neighborhood, CU, and Naropa are currently planning and building the first pollinator corridor in Boulder, the Corredor de las Plantas.

 Pollinators need the same things as other animals - food, water, nesting sites to rear their young and safe, poision-free spaces.